PiMan100111010/AsciiDots-application/README.md

 Again, please note that this will only work for Apple computers.

-To use this application, first download and install [AsciiDots](https://github.com/aaronduino/asciidots#installing) as recommended, using either
+To use this application, first download and [install AsciiDots](https://github.com/aaronduino/asciidots#installing).
+Go to the AsciiDots page and download the repository as a ZIP (under green "Clone or download" button) and unzip it.
+Enter either of the following commands in Terminal (after downloading [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it already):
 ```
 pip3 install asciidots
 ```